d-plaindoux/thicket/README.md

 ========

 Language dedicated to Model/View/Control web application design based on Object/Class and View separation.
-In this approach an object denotes an set of data (atomic or object) federated in a named structure.
+In this approach an object denotes a set of data (atomic or object) federated in a named structure.
 A class is a set of behaviors applied to a given object and finally a view denotes an extended DOM fragment used for UI management.

-References: AngularJS, ReactJS

 Language Overview
 =================